da-imran/jiran-tetangga/README.md

 - 📢 Get real-time updates on:
   - Road disruptions
-  - Local events or ceremonies
+  - Local events and ceremonies
-  - Shop openings or closures
+  - Shop openings and closures
   - Park conditions
 - 📬 Residents can report damages or concerns
 - 🧠 Admin system for managing updates and users
 - 🤖 WhatsApp bot integration
-- 🌐 React frontend + Node.js backend + MongoDB
 - 🐳 Docker support + local and cloud deployment ready

 ---